leoshe17/leoshe17.github.io/_pages/research.md

 Working Paper
 ===
 Financial Constraint, Firm Investment and Monetary Policy Shock: A Natural Language Programming Approach(_JMP_, draft coming soon)
-> The paper studies the role of financial constraints in the investment responses to monetary policy shock.
-We constructs a novel firm level financial constraint index from quarterly and annual report files using natural language programming model.
-The highly constrained firms measured from the index pay lower dividends, hold more cash, have higher leverage ratio and higher Tobin’q.
-Their investments are also more sensitive to cash flow changes.
-Finally, the investment responses to monetary policy shock are less for the firms that are more constrained.
+> The paper studies the role of financial constraint in the distribution impact of monetary policy on firm investment.
+To accomplish it, we construct a novel firm level financial constraint index using the annual/quarterly reports with a deep learning model.
+The predicted financially constrained firm are smaller in size, pay less dividend, hold more cash and have higher debt to asset ratio and higher tobin's q.
+In the validity test, the investment of more constrained firms are also more sensitive to cash flow fluctuations.
+Finally, firms that are more constrained are less responsive to monetary policy shock in terms of investment responses.
+It implies that monetary policy has a disproportional lower impact on financially constrained firms and the aggregate investment channel of monetary policy may depend on the distribution of financial constrained level.

 Work in Progress
 =====